How birth control works

 Going Au Naturel

 You don’t have to rely on the pill or an IUD.
 There are natural ways to avoid pregnancy but be aware: they can be prone to human error.
-And, while no method is 100% effective at preventing pregnancy, so-called “natural fertility planning” has the greatest likelihood of surprising you!
+And, while birth control effectiveness varies depending on the method, so-called “natural fertility planning” has the greatest likelihood of surprising you!

 But, if you’re trying to have a baby, natural fertility planning can also be a big help too.